8none1/bj_led/README.md

 ![image](https://github.com/8none1/bj_led/assets/6552931/686eff8b-ab87-4327-b784-ed91d695f957)

 I figured it should be pretty easy to get them working, and it was.
-I have no intention of adding this to HACS in any offical capacity, but it should work when you add this repo as a custom repo in HACS.
+I have no intention of adding this to HACS in any official capacity, but it should work when you add this repo as a custom repo in HACS.

 There are some btsnoop HCI logs in the `bt_snoops` folder if you want to examine them.